linhub15/freestyle-movement-site/README.md

 # FreestyleMovementWebsite
 ## Open Source Website for Freestyle Movement Dance Company
 * This website is developed by Patricia Limcangco and Hubert Lin.
-* The code for the website is open source and can be found at github.com/linhub15/FreestyleMovementWebsite
+* The code for the website is open source and can be found at github.com/linhub15/Freestyle-Movement-Website

 ## Updates
-* Currently working on rebuilding the site using PHP and Apache
+* Currently working on migrating the website to .NET MVC 5

 ## Contact
-If you would like to contribute to this website or make suggestions please email Hubert at:
+If you would like to contribute to this website or make suggestions please email Hubert at: h.lin@freestylemovement.ca
-YEG.FreestyleSociety@gmail.com

 ## Project References